whoward/docs/markdown/tutorials/python-quickstart.md

 ```
 py.test -n4 first_test.py
 ```
 Visit your [dashboard](https://saucelabs.com/beta/dashboard) and you should see four tests running at once!
-Use the [py.test docs](http://pytest.org/latest/) to learn more about how to properly use py.test for running tests in parallel or use the [Sauce TestRunner]().
+Use the [py.test docs](http://pytest.org/latest/) to learn more about how to properly use py.test for running tests in parallel.

-## Next Steps
-This is the basic set up for getting most of the value out of using Sauce Labs as your testing platform.

-However, there are a number of other best practices for configuring your tests.
-For more information please visit our [Best Practices]() page or our [Other Frameworks]() page.